omeka/plugin-CsvImport/README.md

     - Element delimiter: custom ^^ (used by Csv Report)
     - Tag delimiter: double space
     - File delimiter: semi-colon
-* `test_files_metadata.csv`: a file to used to import metadata of files.
+* `test_files_metadata.csv`: a file used to import metadata of files.
 To try it, you should to import items before with any of previous csv files, and check `File metadata` in the first form and `Filename` in the first row of the second form.
+* `test_mixed_records.csv`: a file used to show how to import metadata of item and files simultaneously, and to import files one by one to avoid server overloading.
+To try it, you should check `Mixed records` in the form and choose `tabulation` as column delimiter, `#` as element delimiter and `;` as tag delimiter.
+Note that in the csv file, file rows should always be after the item to which they are attached.

 _Warning_
 Depending of your environment and database, if you imports items with encoded urls, they should be decoded when your import files.
-For example, you can import an item with the file "Edmond_Dant%C3%A8s.JPG", but you may import your file metadata with the filename "Edmond_Dantès.JPG".
+For example, you can import an item with the file "Edmond_Dant%C3%A8s.jpg", but you may import your file metadata with the filename "Edmond_Dantès.jpg".
+Furthermore, filenames may be or not case sensitive.

 Status page